-The objective payload, and therefore, payload provider has been selected.
+The objective payload is OEM to the Navy, and therefore, OEM Navy payload provider has been selected.
 All performer designs will be based on integration and operation of that payload.
-The payload supplier has provided general details of the payload in the Payload ICD attachment (to be provided later).
+The OEM Navy payload supplier has provided general details of the payload in the Payload ICD attachment (to be provided later).

-- The payload supplier will supply additional payload details on a non-exclusive basis to potential bidders. - The payload supplier will contract directly with the Government and their services provided on a non-exclusive basis to the successful bidders as GFI during the period of this design in accordance with the terms of the proposed effort.
+- The OEM Navy payload supplier will supply additional payload details on a nonexclusive basis to potential bidders. - The OEM Navy payload supplier will contract directly with the Government and their services provided on a non-exclusive basis to the successful bidders as GFI during the period of this design in accordance with the terms of the proposed effort.